Process of Protective Orders

 Impact on a Criminal Case

 If the judge’s explicit order is violated, they can revoke a person’s bond during their criminal case and impose jail time.
-An attorney from Berry Law can offer more insight into how violating a protective order or no-contact order during a criminal case can have negative consequences.
+An attorney from Berry Law: Criminal Defense and Personal Injury Lawyers can offer more insight into how violating a protective order or no-contact order during a criminal case can have negative consequences.

 A civil domestic violence protection order could lead to new charges being filed, and subsequent violations of that order can be charged as felonies.
 Other types of protective orders such as no-contact orders during a criminal case can land a person back in jail or greatly reduce their ability to have contact with loved ones during a criminal proceeding.